PUDAOCHEN031101/EnglishWordFreqStat/README.md

 # EnglishWordFreqStat
-A word frequency statistic for English words。
+A word frequency statistic for English words.